What younger generations think about King Charles and the royals, in 7 charts

 The coronation of a new king is just days away, but a stark generational divide is emerging in opinions of Charles III and the monarchy in general.

-We’ve taken a look at a variety of opinion polls to see what Generation Z thinks of all aspects of the royal family - and what this might mean for the institution’s future.
+We’ve taken a look at a variety of opinion polls to see what younger generations think of all aspects of the royal family - and what this might mean for the institution’s future.

 Most younger adults don’t care about the coronation, polls show

-Note: - This article was published on May 3 and updated later that day to include newly released polling.